Danilka2001/Daniil/README.md

-This is Hello World example from the git tutorial.
+This is the Hello World from the git tutorial.